nightjuggler/pig/README.md

 can be used to generate **cropList.js** for all **.jpg** and **.png** files in the **originals** subdirectory.

+### Different modes for embedding images and applying filters

 Because some browsers behave differently depending on how an image is embedded in the web page and depending on how filters are applied to an image, **pie.html** allows different modes for embedding images and applying filters.
 Images can be